Exzyte/ExzProgram/README.md

 # Info
 Well, kinda just a random program without any specific use.
 If you want me to help with this, then contact me :D !
 Also, its made in C#

+New Updates always coming out!

+# Changelog
+- Jan 23 2023 - Uploaded To Github and Added A Download
+- Dec 22 2022 - Massive Update, added EULA page, Registry Keys and Values.